djohalloran/revertingtotype/content/post/antora-in-docker-on-digitalocean/index.md

 docker run -u $(id -u) -v $PWD:/antora:Z --rm -t antora/antora antora-playbook.yml
 ```

-This command creates a new container using the Antora Docker image, mounts the current directory as the path */antora* inside the container, runs the antora command on the Antora playbook, then stops and removes the container.
+This command creates a new container using the Antora Docker image, mounts the current directory as the path */antora* inside the container, runs the *antora* command on the Antora playbook, then stops and removes the container.
 It’s just like running a locally installed Antora command.

+Because we're running this in Linux we need to add the *:Z* or *:z* modifier to the volume mount, and the -*u $(id -u)* option to instruct Docker to run the entrypoint command as the current user.
+Otherwise, files will be written as root and become hard to delete.
+The *-t* flag allocates a pseudo-TTY required to display see the progress bars for Git operations.

-The generated documentation site files will now appear in the *build/site* directory.
+The generated documentation site files will appear in the *build/site* directory.

 To view the site properly in a web browser you'll need to install a web server to host the site.
 You'll also need to open up the Droplet's firewall so you can actually access it.
 We'll do this in the following steps.